Assemble products for display in a retail environment

 Common errors to avoid in your coursework

 • Misconception: Customer service is just about being friendly.
-Correction: While friendliness is important, effective customer service also involves active listening, product knowledge, and problem-solving to meet specific customer needs and drive sales.
+Correction: While friendliness is important, effective customer service also involves active listening, problem-solving, product knowledge, and following procedures to resolve issues efficiently.

 Frequently Asked Questions